 The aim of this sub-theme is to identify and demonstrate innovative solutions to address priority challenges facing smallholder farmers, youth and industry in HU mandate areas.
-For instance, technologies and improved practices in agriculture aiming to improve income and nutrition can include, but are not limited to, small-scale irrigation technologies like drip irrigation, improved bee-hives and honeybee production and processing, home gardening (i.e., keyhole gardening to produce vegetables and fruits to address household nutritional requirements), quality protein maize, orange-flashed sweet potatoes, beans, tilapia production, improved poultry house, dairy, and small ruminants.
-Other technologies and improved practices relating to post-harvest (handling, storage, preservation, processing, package, marketing, etc), natural resource management (water harvesting, soil conservation, etc), health, and energy (solar cells, biogas, etc) can be considered here.
+For instance, technologies and improved practices in agriculture aiming to improve income and nutrition can include, but are not limited to, small-scale irrigation technologies like drip irrigation, improved bee-hives and honeybee production and processing, improved poultry house, etc. Other technologies and improved practices relating to post-harvest (handling, storage, preservation, processing, package, marketing, etc), natural resource management (water harvesting, soil conservation, etc), and energy (solar cells, biogas, etc) can be considered here.